-These programs prioritise social and emotional learning which supports good mental health, positive relationships and supports student wellbeing.
+These programs prioritise social and emotional learning which supports good mental health, positive relationships and supports prevention of bullying.

-Manly Village Public School rejects all forms of negative behaviours, including online (or cyber) bullying by maintaining a commitment to providing a safe, inclusive, and respectful learning community that promotes student wellbeing.
-Staff are committed to establishing evidence-based approaches and strategies that promote a positive climate that is safe and conducive to learning.
+Beverly Hills North Primary School rejects all forms of bullying behaviours, including online (or cyber) bullying by maintaining a commitment to providing a safe, inclusive, and respectful learning community that promotes student wellbeing.
+Staff are committed to establishing evidence-based approaches and strategies that promote a positive climate where bullying is less likely to occur.

-All members of the school community are active participants in building a welcoming school culture that values diversity and fosters positive relationships.
+The school community significantly contribute to building a welcoming school culture that values diversity and fosters positive relationships and a sense of belonging.
 A key component of a supportive school culture is building respectful relationships and an ethos that bullying is not accepted, in both online and offline environments.
-School staff actively respond to behaviours of concern.
+School staff actively respond to student bullying behaviour.